Visit our keyboard shortcuts docs for details

 Preserving Beauty: Establishing a

 The idea that the Dunes could be destroyed by gold mining or concrete-making alarmed residents of Alamosa and Monte Vista.
 By the 1920s, the Dunes had become a source of pride for local people, and a potential source of tourist dollars for local businesses.
-Members of the Ladies P.E.O. sponsored a bill to Congress asking for national monument status for Great Sand Dunes.
-Widely supported by local people, the bill was signed into law in 1932 by President Herbert Hoover.
-Similar support in the late 1990s resulted in the monument’s expansion into a national park and preserve in 2000-2004.
-About 285,000 people visit Great Sand Dunes every year, brought perhaps by the same interests that brought you—the oddly beautiful combination of desert dunes and high mountain peaks, the spring-time flow of Medano Creek, dark and quiet nights in the Dunes wilderness, camping, hiking, photography opportunities, or—what?
+Members of the Ladies P.E.O. lobbied politicians, asking for national monument status for Great Sand Dunes.
+Widely supported by local people, a presidential proclamation was signed in 1932 by President Herbert Hoover.
+Similar support in the late 1990s resulted in the monument’s expansion into a national park and preserve in 2004.
+Today, hundreds of thousands of people visit Great Sand Dunes each year, brought perhaps by the same interests that brought you—the oddly beautiful combination of desert dunes and high mountain peaks, the spring-time flow of Medano Creek, dark and quiet nights in the Dunes wilderness, camping, hiking, photography opportunities, or—what?
 Where do you fit in the long history of people and the Dunes?